Michael Ngoo

-Michael Ayodeji D. Ngoo (born 23 October 1992) is an English professional footballer who plays for Barking.
+Michael Ayodeji D. Ngoo (born 23 October 1992) is an English professional footballer who last played for Barking.
 He has represented England at under-19 and under-20 level.

 Club career

 Early career

 Ngoo began his career as a youth player for Southend United.
 In July 2009, he spent time on trial at Manchester United representing them in the Milk Cup at under-16 level, with United winning the tournament.

 Liverpool

 In September 2009, aged 16, he signed for Liverpool for a fee that could reach up to £250,000.
 During the 2010–11 season whilst representing the club's under-18 side he scored 15 goals in 21 appearances.
 The following season he was the reserve team's top scorer.

 On 14 September 2012, having scored the under-21s' final goal in a 4–1 over Chelsea Ngoo revealed a T-shirt bearing the message "96 reasons 4 Justice".
 Ngoo was booked for the tribute which came in the week that the Hillsborough Independent Panel released their report.
 In January 2013, he was loaned to Heart of Midlothian to gain first team experience.

 At the end of 2013–14 season, he was released by the club.